Adnan-2k03/nexus_final/MEMBER_1_INTRODUCTION_DEMO.md

 > "Nexus Match combines everything gamers actually need:
 >
 > ✓ **Smart Matchmaking** - Find teammates by skill, game, and playstyle in seconds
+> ✓ **Persistent Requests** - Post detailed requirements ONCE, receive applications via notifications
+> ✓ **Time-Specific Sessions** - "8pm-12pm rank pushing for whole month" - create once, gamers apply
+> ✓ **Rich Gamer Profiles** - Showcase your rank, clips, achievements - stop reposting your details
 > ✓ **Integrated Voice** - No separate apps, just click and talk
-> ✓ **Gamer Profiles** - Showcase your rank, clips, achievements
-> ✓ **Real-time Updates** - See new LFG requests instantly via WebSockets
+> ✓ **Real-time Notifications** - Get push alerts when someone applies to your request
 > ✓ **Mobile PWA** - Game anywhere, get notified anywhere
 > ✓ **Almost Free** - ~$5/month infrastructure vs. $100+ for competitors
 >
-> It's like if Discord and a premium LFG platform had a baby, but actually affordable."
+> It's like if Discord and a premium LFG platform had a baby, but with the intelligence to remember your details and notify you of perfect matches."

 ---